davidayariga/Python_Quiz_Game/README.md

 # Requirements of the quiz game
 The goal is to create a script that asks the user general questions and prints the results.
 The questions are read from a CSV file.
 Each row in the CSV file contains a question, four possible answers, and the correct answer, formatted as follows:

 Question,Answer 1,Answer 2,Answer 3,Answer 4,Correct Answer
 What is the provincial capital of Nova Scotia?,Baddeck,Digby,Lunenburg,Halifax,4

 # Specific requirements of the quiz game
 1. Read CSV file (line by line)

    a.
 Ask question and present possible answers

    b.
 Read user input

    c.
 Check user input (and update score)

    d.
 Give immediate feedback (print correct answer if user’s answer was  wrong)

-2. Print score ratio (in percent and rounded to 2 digits)
+3. Print score ratio (in percent and rounded to 2 digits)
 # Code Explanation
 The code consists of three main classes: Quiz, QuizQuestion, and QuizGame.

 ## Quiz Class
-Initialization: Sets up the question, possible answers, and the correct answer.
+Initialization: Sets up the question, possible answers and the correct answer.
 ask_question: Displays the question and possible answers.
 check_answer: Compares the user’s input to the correct answer.
 ## QuizQuestion Class